MLH-Fellowship/torchblaze/documentation/docs/docker.md

 :::caution

-You can include your own Dockerfile but make sure you need to expose 8080 as the port number which is default in our case.
+You can include your own Dockerfile but make sure you need to expose 8080 as the port number which is the default in the template Dockerfile that we provide.

 :::